fbpx

 novelty search or patentability search is conducted before filing a patent application in the PTO to determine if the invention is novel before the inventor commits the resources necessary to obtain a patent.

-Conducting this search before filing a patent application can help ensure that the application won’t be rejected.
-And if, during the search, something does qualify as prior art, you can save your money by not opting for the already existing idea to get patented, or, you can make enhancements in the features of your invention to render it as a unique idea.
+Conducting this search before filing a patent application can help ensure the application won’t be rejected.
+If, during the search, something does qualify as prior art, you can save money by not opting for the already existing idea to be patented, or you can enhance the features of your invention to render it a unique idea.

-This search may include searching in databases of patents, patent applications, and other documents such as utility models and in the scientific literature.
-Novelty searches can also be used to help an inventor determine what is unique about his/her invention.
-If any prior art is not found that overlaps your idea, it can be potentially patentable.
+This search may include searching databases of patents, patent applications, and other documents such as utility models and the scientific literature.
+Novelty searches can also help an inventor determine what is unique about his/her invention.
+If no prior art overlaps your idea, it can be potentially patentable.

 Thomas Edison, for example, did not get a patent on the basic concept of the light bulb.
-It was already patented and therefore was in the prior art.
+It was already patented and, therefore, in the prior art.
 Instead, Edison got a patent for his improvements to the light bulb.
-These improvements included a very thin filament and a reliable technique for joining the white-hot filament to the room temperature lead wires.
+These improvements included a very thin filament and a reliable technique for joining the white-hot filament to the room-temperature lead wires.

 A novelty search is also conducted by patent examiners during the prosecution of a patent.
-However, if you feel your idea/invention is vital and should be granted a patent, it always makes sense to get a novelty search conducted by an expert beforehand to ensure that your invention meets the criteria of patentability.
+However, if you feel your idea/invention is vital and should be granted a patent, it always makes sense to get a novelty search conducted by an expert beforehand to ensure that your invention meets the patentability criteria.
 Further, this approach makes sense since you can save a lot of resources – both in terms of time and money, spent on drafting, filing, and prosecution fees.

 Validity/Invalidity Search (After Issuance Of A Patent)